CPS251 Android Development by Scott Shaper

 ) { backStackEntry ->

-val data = backStackEntry.arguments?.getString("data")
+val username = backStackEntry.arguments?.getString("userName")

 ProfileScreen(